rajfirke/rajfirke/README.md

 </div>

-## Hi 👀 , I'm Raj Firke
+## Hi 👀 , I'm Raj Firke,

-Hey there! 🚀 Currently on a thrilling journey towards a B. Tech in CS at [PCCOE  - Pimpri Chinchwad College Of Engineering, Pune.](http://www.pccoepune.com/)  🎓.
+Hey there! 🚀 Currently on a thrilling journey as a Software Engineer at Red Hat 🧑‍💻.

 Let me jazz up my AI-ML enthusiasm for you:
   - 🤖 Passionate about diving into the captivating realm of AI-ML, where I get to weave together my love for math, science, and programming to tackle intriguing problems.